volkamerlab/kinodata-3D-affinity-prediction/README.md

 ## Reproducing results
 ### (1) Acquire exact dataset and data split versions
-If you intend to reproduce our results, we strongly recommend that you use [our preprocessed version of the dataset and corresponding data splits](add_to_zenodo).
+If you intend to reproduce our results, we strongly recommend that you use [our preprocessed version of the dataset and corresponding data splits]([add_to_zenodo](https://zenodo.org/records/10410594)).
+After downloading, extract the dataset `kinodata3d_preprocessed.zip` archive in this repositories root directory.

 ### (2) Model training and evaluation
 You can use the shell script `condor/train_generic.sh` to train and test a model in one run, on one particular split.